2006 Georgian–Russian espionage controversy: Timeline

-On April 16, 2009 the case was brought before the European Court of Human Rights.
-The hearing was for the admissibility of the State vs. State case, a rare occurrence in this court with a ruling still pending.
+On April 16, 2009, the case was brought before the European Court of Human Rights.
+The hearing was for the admissibility of the State vs. State case, a rare occurrence in this court.
+On July 3, 2014, the ECHR ruled that Russia engaged in a systematic policy of arresting, detaining, and expelling Georgian nationals between September 2006 and January 2007, violating several articles of the European Convention on Human Rights.

 Reactions

 On September 29, Sergey Ivanov, Russia's Defense Minister and Vice Premier, denounced Georgia as a "bandit" state, and accused the NATO members of arming Georgia in support to "military solution" to the country's secessionist conflicts.
 Vladimir Zhirinovsky, urged the government to exert economic and political pressure on Georgia, and consider military intervention.

 On September 30, the BBC reported Foreign Minister of Georgia Gela Bezhuashvili as saying that Georgia "expected Russia to honour the pullout agreement" and as accusing the Russian government of "trying to scare" Georgians.

-President Mikheil Saakashvili described the Russian government's reaction to the arrests as "hysteria."
+President Mikheil Saakashvili described the Russian government's reaction to the arrests as "hysteria".